Discover the best way to learn Hebrew online. Our dynamic, contextualised lessons teach beginners to speak and read the Hebrew language.

 You do need some familiarity with the aleph-bet to understand the basic sounds of the Hebrew language, but don’t get stuck on the script.
 It’s much more important for beginners to perfect pronunciation and to understand native Hebrew speakers than it is to be able to read Hebrew.

-Practice speaking Hebrew daily
+Practise speaking Hebrew daily

-Language learning is an example of the adage practice makes perfect.
+Language learning is an example of the adage practise makes perfect.
 Find a way to incorporate learning and speaking Hebrew into your daily routine.
 Rosetta Stone makes this easy with bite-sized lessons and an award-winning mobile app that lets you learn Hebrew on-the-go.
 Additional features like live tutoring and an online community of other language learners that gives you the opportunity to get beyond Google translations and engage in unscripted Hebrew conversations.

 How to Immerse Yourself in the Hebrew Language

 Surrounding yourself with the sounds of the Hebrew language can make deeper connections and provide the confidence you need to speak up for yourself.
-An excellent place to start is local synagogues and Jewish community centers that might have Hebrew practice groups you could participate in.
+An excellent place to start is local synagogues and Jewish community centers that might have Hebrew practise groups you could participate in.
 Even if you aren’t near a hub of Hebrew speakers, there are plenty of other ways listed below to enrich your language learning experience